 Plus _ que

 6. Maggie travaille!

-Wonderful story with focus on nature via a special little dog who works hard to protect the birds:
+This is a lovely nature story with focus on the value of listening, and an introduction to Adverbs in French via a special little dog who works hard to protect the birds:

 Maggie & the squirrel